josethz00/datalake-grupy/README.md

 - **Python 3.13**
 - **[Polars](https://pola.rs/)** for fast and expressive data processing
+- **DeltaLake** as a layer for parquet files with enhanced capabilities
 - **MinIO** as local object storage (S3-compatible)
 - **FastAPI** for exposing APIs (optional)
 - **Matplotlib** for visualizations